Exchange of Belgian banknotes

 Dispatch by post is limited to 120 000 BEF per person per month with an annual limit (per calendar year) of 400 000 BEF.
 If sent by mail, the money must be accompanied by a currency exchange form duly completed and signed, as well as a copy of the applicant’s/actual beneficiary’s identity card and a bank statement in the name of the actual beneficiary.

 There is no time limit by which banknotes issued by the National Bank since 1944 need to be exchanged.

 This also applies to certain banknotes of more than 100 francs denominated jointly in francs and belga, and to some rare banknotes issued prior to 1944.

 Belgian 20-franc and 50-franc banknotes issued by the Treasury cannot be exchanged.

 - at the counters of the National Bank in Brussels, boulevard de Berlaimont 3,

 - or in the regional branches of the National Bank of Belgium.

-Depending upon the case, the Central Cash Office exchanges the banknotes or credits the account of the depositor with the equivalent in euros.
+Depending upon the case, the Central Cash Office exchanges the banknotes immediately or by deferred payment in notes and coins.